 Errata are design defects or errors.
-These may cause the Product Name's behavior to deviate from published specifications.
-Hardware and software designed to be used with any given stepping must assume that all errata documented for that stepping are present on all devices.
+These may cause the published (component, board, system) behavior to deviate from published specifications.
+Hardware and software designed to be used with any component, board, and system must consider all errata documented.

 Specification Changes are modifications to the current published specifications.
 These changes will be incorporated in any new release of the specification.